Imaging - Advancing Biomarker Research for Alzheimer’s Disease Diagnosis

 Imaging: Advancing Biomarker Research for Alzheimer's Disease Diagnosis

-Two-Stage Screening Process: The study employs a two-stage screening process where initial blood-based biomarker (BBM) tests are followed by amyloid positron emission tomography (PET) scans for ambiguous cases.
-This approach enhances trial efficiency by reducing screen failure rates and improving the identification of suitable candidates for clinical trials.
+Analysis of the Bio-Hermes data validates utility of a two-stage screening process where initial BBM tests are followed by amyloid PET scans for ambiguous cases.
+This approach enhances trial efficiency by reducing PET screen failure rates and improving the identification of suitable candidates for clinical trials.

 Read the full editorial here